Dental Implants Perth

 Dental Implants can offer a great way to replace a single missing tooth, or several missing teeth.
 They are widely considered the gold standard to remove a single missing tooth.
 Below we discuss what a dental implant is, what the dental implant cost is, and why you should trust your smile to Dentista Dental for your dental implants Perth.

 Dr Carla has been putting the crowns on implants since 2011.
 Originally a graduate of the University of Western Australia, she graduated with honours back in 2009.
 She took the next step and began her implant surgery training at the Branemark Centre in Perth in 2017.
 She went on to complete the Master Clinician of Implantology program (GIDE) with Loma Linda University in California, USA in 2018.
 This course focused on bone and soft tissue grafting techniques.
-She is now studying a Diploma of Aesthetic Dentistry with Portsmouth University, UK.
+She is now taking a special interest in dental implants and has completed a Diploma of Aesthetic Dentistry with Portsmouth University, UK.
 She is a strong believer in continuing education and continues to do training to refine her skills at every opportunity.

 Dental implants at their most basic, is a titanium screw, which acts as a replacement root!
 If only one tooth is being replaced, then a ceramic tooth (also known as the crown) is then fitted onto the titanium replacement root.
 If more than one tooth is missing there are different ways for the implants to support the missing teeth.
 These can be as a bridge, or an implant supported denture.